 - Reinforce ethical principles - how can you keep organisational values top of mind, combat "out of sight, out of mind", and stop remote workers from taking risky decisions?
 Workers may cite extraordinary circumstances caused by the pandemic to justify bad behaviour.
 Consider what support mechanisms may be necessary to help them deal with moral dilemmas so decisions are anchored in best practice.
 Empower remote workers to speak out if they have concerns or witness wrongdoing by promoting psychological safety.

 - Re-evaluate talent retention - hold one-to-ones with your team to make it easier to spot those at most risk of burnout or anyone who is disillusioned with their career post-pandemic.
-Remember, when motivation levels go down, the risk of misconduct goes up.
+Remember, the risk of misconduct increases when motivation levels go down.

 - Measuring productivity - how can productivity be measured effectively' when people work remotely?
 What adjustments are needed for performance reviews?